-Here are some of the comments from responding companies that provides additional insight to the approaches member companies take to these types of transactions:
+Here are some of the comments from responding companies that provide additional insight into the approaches member companies take to these types of transactions:

 - Terms are driven by vendor master data, which is approved by Purchasing.
-Invoice date is used for physical invoices, for evaluated receipt settlements goods receipt date becomes invoice date.
+The invoice date is used for physical invoices, for evaluated receipt settlements goods receipt date becomes the invoice date.
 Payments are disbursed daily for ACH, if payment is made by check or wire they are disbursed twice a week.

 - The majority of our payments are done weekly; however, our Domestic ACH payments are done twice per week.

 - Daily payment runs in the US.
 Other countries are less frequent.